leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/index.md

 description: Getting started with BrowserPod
 ---

-## What BrowserPod Does

-**BrowserPod is a technology for running node.js environments entirely client-side.**

-Upon completing the steps below, you'll be able to run a basic node.js script right within your web browser!

-> [!note] Prerequisites
-> This quickstart assumes you already have a web page or project where you can add scripts.
-If you're starting from scratch or want a more complete example with server setup and hosting, see the [basic NPM project tutorial].

 ## 1. Register a free account

 In order to use BrowserPod, you need to obtain an API key.